 Although the chief district court judge is the convener for the SJP, the SJP needs a leader.
 The Team Leader will serve as a champion for the project.
-Ideally, the Team Leader is someone who is passionate about SJPs, hardworking, and trustworthy.
-The Team Leader also must have the bandwidth to dedicate to the project.

 ROLE OF THE TEAM LEADER

 - Keep the conversation going outside of meetings - Keep people excited and engaged - Actively work with stakeholders to develop consensus solutions